npiper/ecs-poc/README.md

  * An IAM role 'ecsInstanceRole' for managing Container instances & Services is created
  * An IAM role 'ecsServiceRole' for Container load balancing, scheduling is created
  * A new Policy for ECS based on permissions required from the 'Amazon ECS First Run Wizard' example ( AmazonECSFirstRunPolicy.json )
+ * An ECS Container based on ami 'amazon-ecs-optimized' (ami-862211e5)

 ## References